aajonusnet/aajonusnet/md/Newsletters/Bruises, Injuries and Pain - Do We Apply Ice Or Heat?.md

 However, if pain does not reduce to bearable, it is okay to apply ice for 1 minute or less without causing blood clots.
 Then reapply hot-water bottle.
-Alternat- ing heat and ice may be effective as long as the application of ice is less than 1 minute.
+Alternating heat and ice may be effective as long as the application of ice is less than 1 minute.

-Since heating pads produce very high electro- magnetic fields that alter the molecular structure of animal cells, heating pads should not be used.
+Since heating pads produce very high electromagnetic fields that alter the molecular structure of animal cells, heating pads should not be used.
 Microwave packs deliver radiation with their heat and alter the molecular structure of animal cells and should not be used.